MakeSchool-Tutorials/Tip-Calculator-Swift3/P7-Congratulations/content.md

 Congratulations!
 You just built a fully functioning iOS app!

+Had an issue at some point?
+Just want to see the solution?
+[Download it here!] (https://github.com/MakeSchool-Tutorials/Tip-Calculator-Swift3-Solution/archive/master.zip)

 Throughout this tutorial you learned a lot about how to use Xcode including:

 * Adding elements to Storyboards